 People also worry that attempts to help California’s homeless populations are futile because of inefficient bureaucratic systems.
 If Skid Row was given a local neighborhood council, the area would receive thousands of dollars to pursue autonomous projects and various localized political decisions.
 Thus, issues central to Skid Row could be dealt with directly.
 With a council, funds will be allocated directly to Skid Row, bypassing extraneous costs and lengthy, drawn-out political processes.
 Resolutions would thus be localized.

 In 2017, there was a city-wide vote to determine if Skid Row could receive its own council separate from the Downtown Los Angeles Neighborhood Council (DLANC).
 After the city council allowed for online voting, Skid Row was denied its own neighborhood council by only 60 votes.
 Further, 97.7 percent of the NO votes were submitted online.

 The push to make polls electronic may seem insignificant, but it wasn’t.
 The move significantly limited homeless people’s ability to vote because few can access a computer.
 While it is important that other residents of Los Angeles have a say in the matter, it is also crucial to ensure that the people actually living on Skid Row do too.

 Some may argue that the move to provide online voting was probably a careless oversight not truly intended to disadvantage Skid Row’s homeless population.
 However, it seems more likely that the push was strategic, as bans on online voting still exist in all other elections to establish neighborhood councils across Los Angeles.

-Not only would the council more efficiently distribute money, but it would also empower local Skid Row activists to make decisions.
-Paired with increased hospitality from Los Angeles county neighborhoods, the city could make large strides in decreasing chronic homelessness around Skid Row.
+The council would not only more efficiently distribute money but also empower local Skid Row activists to make decisions.
+Paired with increased hospitality from Los Angeles County neighborhoods, the city could make large strides in decreasing chronic homelessness around Skid Row.